Business Transformation and Innovation Division

 - Reverse engineer Entry/Entry Summary Processes to remove dependency on Harmonized Tariff Schedule (HTS)

-- The Borders, Trade, and Immigration Institute (BTI) of the University of Houston recently published its final report on "Transforming Trade and Ensuring Global Supply Chain Security with Blockchain and Smart Contracts."
+- Read the final report on "Transforming Trade and Ensuring Global Supply Chain Security with Blockchain and Smart Contracts"

 Current Collaborative Projects with the Silicon Valley Innovation Program (SVIP), DHS Science and Technology (S&T)